NITCbase/nitcbase.github.io/docs/Misc/GDB.md

 ## Installation

-Before you install GDB, check whether you have already installed it.
+### Docker Based Setup

+If you followed the Docker-based setup, GDB should have already been included in the docker image you built and will be available in the container.
+You can proceed to the section on [using GDB](#using-gdb).

+### Manual Setup

+If you followed the manual setup process, you might have to install GDB.
+Before you do, check whether it is already present in your system by running the following command.

 ```bash
 gdb -help
 ```

-If you have already installed GDB, then it will display all the available options within your GDB, Else if the terminal says "command not found", then you can proceed with the installation process.
+If you have already installed GDB, then it will display all the available options within your GDB, else if the terminal says "command not found", then you can proceed with the installation process.

 <Tabs>
 <TabItem value="ubuntu" label="Ubuntu / Debian" default>